codecrazyorg/team/troubleshooting.md

 * There is no `Management Group`.
 * A group called AAD DC Administrators was created automatically...not sure what it means or who is in it or who controls or who owns it.

+#### Oldest Account (will add details later I'm exhausted) is under mmorelli@live.com and was called CodeCrazy and the tenant was, I think, athenianstranger

 ## History of All Accounts Troubleshooting Efforts and Cases in Chronological Order

 ### TROUBLESHOOTING USER ACCESS ERROR TO WVD/AVD